1 killed, 1 injured in shooting at Newark shopping center

-NEWARK, Delaware (WPVI) -- Police are investigating a deadly shooting at a shopping center in Newark, Delaware.
+NEWARK, Delaware (WPVI) -- Authorities in New Castle County have identified the person killed in a shooting at a Newark shopping center.

 The incident unfolded around 12:50 a.m.
 Saturday in the parking lot of the Shoppes of Village Square along Marrows Road.